Simple Chestnut Stuffing or Dressing

 • ½ cup butter

-• 1 whole onion, diced
+• 1 whole onion peeled and diced

-• 2-3 whole carrots, diced
+• 2-3 whole carrots peeled and diced

-• 1 bunch celery, diced
+• 1 bunch celery diced

-• 1 ½ cups bone broth, stock, or bouillon
+• 1 ½ cups bone broth stock, or bullion

-• 2 TBSP sage, chopped
+• 2 TBSP chopped fresh sage

-• 2 TBSP thyme, chopped
+• 2 TBSP chopped thyme leaves

-• 1 tsp salt (to taste)
+• 1 tsp salt or more/less, as desired

-• fresh ground pepper
+• ½ tsp fresh ground black pepper or more/less, as desired

 Shop Ingredients on Jupiter